mint1234/clusterProfiler/docs/index.md

 ## <i class="fa fa-download"></i> Installation

-Install `clusterProfiler` is easy, follow the guide in the [Bioconductor page](https://bioconductor.org/packages/clusterProfiler/):
+Install `clusterProfiler` is easy, follow the guide on the [Bioconductor page](https://bioconductor.org/packages/clusterProfiler/):

 ```r
 ## try http:// if https:// URLs are not supported